 Condition 11 of Schedule 5 of the LEC Consent for the project requires an independent environmental audit to be undertaken within a year of commencing development under the consent and every three years thereafter.
 The first independent environmental audit covered the date of commencement of SSD 2017/108663, that is, 7th August 2018 to 30th September 2019.
 The Audit Report is available on the Gunlake Quarries website.
 The second audit under the consent was undertaken on the 9th and 10th August 2022 and is also available on the Gunlake Quarries website together with the Gunlake Response to Audit Recommendations.
-The next Independent Audit under this consent is therefore scheduled for August 2025 however it is likely that the first audit under the consent for the Continuation Project will be required before that time.
+The next Independent Audit under this consent is therefore scheduled for August 2025.